Старший технічний радник, керівник напрямку фінансування та економіки охорони здоров’я/ Technical Advisor, Health Financing/Health Economics

 - Provide guidance, oversight and quality assurance for all project activities, outputs, and deliverables related to designing and implementing a new health financing model in Ukraine.
 Assume overall responsibility for the effective implementation of work plans to ensure delivery is on time, within budget, meets client and stakeholder expectations and is contractually compliant.

-- Oversee project planning, contribute technical expertise as necessary to ensure project implementation, with a focus on results and financial accountability for all project activities related to health finance and health economics.
+- Oversee project planning, contribute technical expertise as necessary to ensure project implementation, with a focus on results and financial accountability for all project activities.

 - Provide strategic vision on program sustainability.